jcreedcmu/paperwork-game/README.md

   file the creation of a limited liability corporation, but an llc name is required to open a class D bank account)

+- Perhaps other bribery mechanics

+- Dates matter?
+Postmark dates matter?
+A puzzle where you are required to lie about the current date because by the time the form is received, the date you put down is in principle possible to have been the one you sent it on, but in practice impossible because of transit time?

+- Different classes of stamps leading to different transit times?

+- Requesting the information of merely what date it is?

 - Puzzles arising from forms or envelopes only having limited space for writing.